Find out how you can protect your company from employee theft.

 Keep accurate records on cash flow, inventory, equipment, and supplies.
 Have it checked regularly by someone other then the person responsible for maintaining it.

 Limit access to keys, the safe, computerized records, and alarm codes, and engrave “DO NOT DUPLICATE” on business keys.
 Change locks and access codes when an employee is terminated.

 If internal theft is discovered, take action quickly.
-Contact your local law enforcement agency and be sure to send a message to your employees that theft will not be tolerated.
+Contact your local law enforcement agency.